mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

-Let's try it out with some placeholders:
+We'll need a model and a delegate item to actually see something.
+Let's create some dummy items:

 ```qml hl_lines="22 23 24 30"
 import QtQuick 2.0